The Corbett Report. Western canon. Origins The process of listmaking—defining the boundaries of the canon—is endless.

 Fallacies are either formal fallacies or informal fallacies.
-Formal fallacies Appeal to probability – is a statement that takes something for granted because it would probably be the case (or might be the case).Argument from fallacy – assumes that if an argument for some conclusion is fallacious, then the conclusion itself is false.Base rate fallacy – making a probability judgement based on conditional probabilities, without taking into account the effect of prior probabilities.Conjunction fallacy – assumption that an outcome simultaneously satisfying multiple conditions is more probable than an outcome satisfying a single one of them.Masked man fallacy (illicit substitution of identicals) – the substitution of identical designators in a true statement can lead to a false one.
+Formal fallacies Main article: Formal fallacy Appeal to probability – is a statement that takes something for granted because it would probably be the case (or might be the case).Argument from fallacy – assumes that if an argument for some conclusion is fallacious, then the conclusion is false.Base rate fallacy – making a probability judgment based on conditional probabilities, without taking into account the effect of prior probabilities.Conjunction fallacy – assumption that an outcome simultaneously satisfying multiple conditions is more probable than an outcome satisfying a single one of them.Masked man fallacy (illicit substitution of identicals) – the substitution of identical designators in a true statement can lead to a false one.

 Reactivity is the tendency of people to act or appear differently when they know that they are being observed.
 Pareidolia is when random images or sounds are perceived as significant.
 Interesting Fact: the Rorschach Inkblot test was developed to use pareidolia to tap into people’s mental states.
 Self-fulfilling Prophecy.
 Alex Jones (radio host) Alexander Emerick "Alex" Jones (born February 11, 1974) is an American radio host, author, conspiracy theorist and documentary filmmaker.
 His syndicated news/talk show The Alex Jones Show, based in Austin, Texas, airs via the Genesis Communication Network on more than 90 AM, FM, and shortwave radio stations across the United States and on the Internet.
 His websites include Infowars.com and PrisonPlanet.com.
 His YouTube channel has been viewed over 360 million times.
 Biography He began his career in Austin with a live, call-in format public-access television cable TV program.